axelvaldez/radical-companies/_posts/3-radical-model/2023-03-22-alternatives-to-fiat.markdown

    <li>Rules are bent and broken all the time.</li>
    <li>You would have to remember all the rules before you can recognize something as a contribution, so you can defend your decisions.</li>
    <li>You have to interpret the rules to make sure you are within their bounds.</li>
-   <li>Some people are very good at bending the rules and get away with it.
+   <li>Some people are very good at bending the rules and getting away with it.
 They are like Rules Lawyers.</li>
   </ul>
- <p>Rules add legalistic rigidity have absolutely no value.
-They are a form of foce and have no place in the <span class="_paradigm">Radical</span> model</p>
+ <p>&ldquo;Rules&rdquo; add legalistic rigidity and add absolutely no value.
+They are a form of force and have no place in the <span class="_paradigm">Radical</span> model</p>

 <h1>RADs</h1>
  <p>At this point, we have to explain <span class="_paradigm">RAD</span>s,</p>